nesiasoft/core/README.md

 Core of the Nesiasoft softwares.

-This will install these following entity:
+This package will install these following entities:

-### 1-to-1 polymorph entities
+### One-to-One polymorph entities

 1. Description
 1. Note

-### 1-to-M polymorph entities
+### One-to-Many polymorph entities

 1. Approval
 1. Bookmark